NCAR/GPEP/README.md

 # PyGMET
 PyGMET is the Python version of the Gridded Meteorological Ensemble Tool (GMET: https://github.com/NCAR/GMET).
 Although the Fortran version of GMET is used as the template, PyGMET has many technical differences and a flexible structure.
 Instead of focusing on precipitation and temperature, PyGMET can address any variable.

-# What does PyGMET docd
+# What does PyGMET do
 - Deterministic estimates of any input variable (defined in the configure file)
 - Probabilistic estimates of any number of ensemble members
 - Intermediate outputs: spatiotemporally correlated random fields, spatial correlation, temporal auto correlation (lag 1), nearby station index/weights, etc ...